A Minimalist Proof Language for Neural Theorem Proving over Isabelle/HOL: Evaluation

 \subsubsection{Data Contamination}

-After private conversations with authors of DPSK-PB, we believe it is likely that PISA is present in their training data, as no deliberate steps were taken to exclude it.
-Llemma claims explicitly that they removed from their training data any proofs whose names appear in PISA~\cite{PISA}.
+As PISA is sampled from the open-access AFP, it faces the same data contamination risks inherent to all benchmarks derived from public datasets.
+Llemma explicitly reports that they removed any proofs whose names appear in PISA from their pretraining data~\cite{Llemma}.
+However, DPSK-PB makes no such claim in their paper~\cite{DPSK1.5}; we cannot rule out the possibility of data leakage between PISA and DPSK-PB's pretraining corpus.

-Nevertheless, any data contamination is more likely to falsely inflate the performance of Isar compared to MiniLang, since MiniLang programs do not appear in either DPSL-PB or Llemma's training data, and we have ensured that PISA is not present in the fine-tuning MiniLang corpus.
-Thus, such contamination would minimally undermine the conclusion of the paper if the performance of MiniLang is significantly better than that of Isar.
+Nevertheless, any such contamination would more likely inflate Isar's performance relative to Minilang, since Minilang proofs do not appear in either base model's pretraining data.
+Thus, if Minilang still demonstrates superior performance, data contamination concerns would minimally undermine the conclusion of the paper.